Sessions boldly upholds Roberts’ Obamacare decision by not defending unconstitutional individual mandate

 ###

-Feb.
-15, 2018, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement in opposition to the Schumer-Rounds-Collins amendment:
+June 8, 2018, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement expressing disappointment in the House of Representatives’ failure to apply to Holman Rule to reduce the salary of Mark Gabriel, the Administrator of the Western Area Power Administration, to $1:

 Interview Availability: Please contact Americans for Limited Government at 703-383-0880 ext.
 106 or at media@limitgov.org to arrange an interview with ALG experts.